-Hardware is usually much harder to design than software for a variety of reasons.
-One is that that usual edit-compile-debug cycle is longer because it takes longer to compile hardware.
+For many reasons, hardware is tricker to design than software.
+For example, the usual edit-compile-debug cycle is longer because the hardware compiler has more details to consider.
 Another reason is that the behavior of hardware is harder to observe.
 It is difficult to put a print statement in hardware.
 It is even harder to probe a wire inside a chip.

 One way out of this conundrum is to simulate VHDL before compiling it onto the FPGA.
-This is faster than compilation and makes it easy to observe everything going on inside your design, but it is much, much slower the running the actual hardware.
+This is faster than compilation and makes it easy to observe everything going on inside your design, but can be thousands of times slower than running the actual hardware.